 Although the overall aim of rehab is to ensure that addictions can be overcome, there are several differences between outpatient and inpatient rehab.
 These include, but are not limited to, the following.

-• NHS outpatient rehab is free of charge.
-In contrast, private inpatient and outpatient rehab treatment often costs £1,000 per week.
+- NHS outpatient rehab is free of charge.
+In contrast, private inpatient and outpatient rehab can cost £1,000 per week.

 Which Rehab Is Best For Me?